woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-29-business-investment-offer-patience/en/2025-12-29-business-investment-offer-patience.md

 ## 3. Business Routines for Value Investors

 Just as value investors read endless reports before pressing the buy button, aspiring entrepreneurs endlessly prepare (building websites, designing logos) before throwing offers.

+A mentor once said something that comes to mind: "Preparation is important.
+But if you only prepare, it's not a business.
+Business starts when offers meet the market.
+Until then, it's just preparation."

 But **business revenue only occurs when offers meet the market.**

 ### 🚀 A New 'Meta-Routine' for Entrepreneurs